Visit Bears Ears National Monument

 Vandalism of petroglyphs and pictographs erases stories of ancient people and destroys the experience for future visitors.

-Don’t Touch or Harm Rock Imagery
+Don’t Touch Rock Imagery or Make Your Own

 Historic and prehistoric structures can be easily damaged.
 Please refrain from touching, leaning, standing or climbing on any structures, no matter how solid they look.